A recent snowstorm made me revisit my emergency kit for preparedness. I try to keep it natural and am happy to share the contents with you.

 - Place a layer of newspaper in the bottom.
 It can act as insulation and fire starter if needed.

 - Add a jar of baking mix.
-See my article on homemade baking mix here.
-This can be used to make pancakes, breads, muffins, and more.
+See my article on the homemade baking mix here.
+This can be used to make pancakes, bread, muffins, and more.
 If you have no electricity, it can be adapted to use over a fire.

 - Add some dry soup and stew mixes.
 These camping mix recipes can be used or adapted for this purpose.

 - Don’t forget a few gallons of drinking water.
 Be sure to change them every three months or less.

 - Rosemary essential oil is great to have on hand.
 It will treat cuts and scrapes and can be used (very diluted) in cooking.

 - A small jar of olive oil is nice to have too.
 It can be used for cooking, moisturizing, and diluting rosemary oil.

 - Heavy-duty aluminum foil can be used for cooking and storing coals.
 I don’t normally use foil, but as a quick portable thing, it’s handy.

 - Charcoal.
 I always store a few handfuls of charcoal in foil (that can be used to place the charcoal in to burn) in case the electricity goes out.
 Be sure to ONLY burn charcoal outside.
 Some charcoal gives off carbon monoxide fumes.
 (Find natural charcoal here.)